rfv-370/YoutubeSimpleChannelBackup/README.md

 folder_destination: the directory where the downloaded files will be saved https://www.youtube.com/[@YourChannel]/videos

+/folder_destination:
+the folder must be created and existing.
+It deos not create the folder for many reasons...

 #### Download format
 The format variable sets the download format.
 By default, it is set to the best quality MP4 format.